superdav42/wp-multisite-waas/.wiki/README.md

 This documentation is automatically synced to the GitHub wiki whenever changes are pushed to the main branch.
 The sync is handled by a GitHub Action workflow that copies the content of this directory to the wiki repository.

+## Images

+The documentation includes placeholder images for screenshots and diagrams.
+The original images were hosted on external servers that require authentication to access.
+See the `assets/images/placeholders/README.md` file for more information.

 ## Converting HTML to Markdown

 This folder includes scripts to convert HTML documentation to Markdown format.
 To run the conversion: